Milliken History

 Curious minds create inspired solutions

-From a humble general store in 1865 to the global manufacturing leader we are today, our team never stops innovating.
-It all starts with imagining a better world for our children, our communities, and our customers.
-And then we roll up our sleeves to make things that once seemed impossible a reality.
-Curiosity sparked the founding of our company and curiosity is the force that drives our quest for positive change.
+From humble beginnings in 1865 as a general store to a global manufacturing leader today, we’ve never stopped evolving and innovating.
+We imagine a better world for our children, our communities, and our customers.
+And then we roll up our sleeves, work hard, and find ways to make things that may have once seemed impossible become possible.
+Curiosity sparked this company and continues to be the force that drives our quest for positive change.

 TRANSFORMING FOR A HEALTHIER TOMORROW